 I was once again reminded of my age (31) whilst on holiday, celebrating my brother’s eighteenth birthday.
-His eighteenth birthday.
+His eighteenth birthday the little bastard.

 (surly doorman) “ID please.”

 all of us go to get our ID

 (surly doorman to me) “Just them, not you.”

 (me) *looks round at everyone laughing on the outside but crying on the inside*